-- it is very important to take Rivaroxaban before and after the operation exactly at the times you have been told by your doctor. - If your operation involves a catheter or injection into your spinal column (e.g. for epidural or spinal anaesthesia or pain reduction): - it is very important to take Rivaroxaban before and after the injection or removal of the catheter exactly at the times you have been told by your doctor - tell your doctor immediately if you get numbness or weakness of your legs or problems with your bowel or bladder after the end of anaesthesia, because urgent care is necessary.
+- It is very important to take Rivaroxaban before and after the operation exactly at the times you have been told by your doctor. - If your operation involves a catheter or injection into your spinal column (e.g. for epidural or spinal anaesthesia or pain reduction): - It is very important to take rivaroxaban before and after the injection or removal of the catheter exactly at the times you have been told by your doctor. - Tell your doctor immediately if you get numbness or weakness of your legs or problems with your bowel or bladder after the end of anaesthesia, because urgent care will be needed.